Chart Color Schemes

 An assessment of population growth drivers in Marino reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022, and uses the SA State Government's Regional/LGA projections by age category released in 2023 based on 2021 data for areas not covered by ABS data or years post-2032.
-Considering these projections, Marino is expected to experience population growth just below the national median, with an increase of 153 persons to 2041, reflecting a total increase of 6.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Anticipating future population dynamics, the Marino (SA2) is expected to expand by 151 persons to 2041, reflecting an increase of 7.2% in total over the 17 years.

 Frequently Asked Questions - Population